-Important update – Microsoft has finally started rolling the official Windows 8.1 update to users that have already installed Windows 8.
-So, you need to check the Windows Store to see if the update has become available in your region.
-I mention that this is the final version, so it shouldn’t have any issues or bugs.
-The below advices in case your Windows 8.1 install is stuck are still valid, though.
+Important update – Microsoft has finally started rolling the official Windows 10 April Update to users that have already installed Windows 8, 10.
+So, you need to check the Windows Update server to see if the update has become available in your region.
+This is the final version of the OS, so it shouldn’t have any issues or bugs.
+The pieces of advice in case your Windows install gets stuck or freezes are still valid, though.

-If you have had the same issue with your Windows 8 installation, then you probably remember how to solve most issues, as there are some basic steps that need to be taken.
+If you have had the same issue with your previous Windows 8, Windows 10 installation, then you probably remember how to solve most issues, as there are some basic steps that need to be taken.
 If not, do read this article once more and if this doesn’t solve your issues, we’ll try and help you further with the indications below.
 As always, feel free to leave comments and we’ll try to solve together your Windows 8.1, Windows 10 installation issues.

 How to install Windows 8.1, Windows 10 without it being stuck and frozen